 - Technical assistance

-USTDA-funded and U.S.-led feasibility studies link foreign project sponsors with U.S. businesses at the critical early stage when technology options and project requirements are being defined.
+U.S. company-led feasibility studies link foreign project sponsors with U.S. businesses at the critical early stage when technology options and project requirements are being defined.
 These studies provide the comprehensive analysis required for major infrastructure investments to achieve financing and implementation.

-USTDA advances economic development in partner countries by funding technical assistance that supports legal and regulatory reform related to commercial activities and infrastructure development, the establishment of industry standards, and other market-opening activities.
+USTDA advances economic development in partner countries by providing technical assistance that supports legal and regulatory reform related to commercial activities and infrastructure development, the establishment of industry standards, and other market-opening activities.
 These technical assistance programs facilitate favorable business and trade environments for U.S. goods and services.